 What is Access Health CT?

-Access Health CT is a new marketplace that offers individuals, families, and small employers a range of qualified, approved health insurance plans from brand-name carriers.
+Access Health CT is the marketplace that offers individuals, families, and small employers a range of qualified, approved health insurance plans from brand-name carriers in Connecticut.

 Access Health CT now allows consumers to speak with a call center representative by dialing, 1-855-909-2428, to receive information on choices about their health care coverage options.
 Access Health CT will also coordinate eligibility and enrollment with state Medicaid and Children’s Health Insurance Programs.